8 current facts about Istanbul and Turkey that you probably don’t know…

-Far from the classical informations about our city and all the clichés, here are 8 facts that will maybe make you want to come visit our country and especially our city.
+Far from the classical information about our city and all the clichés, here are 8 facts that will maybe make you want to come to visit our country and especially our city.

-1. More than half of the Turkish population is under 30 years old.
+1. More than half of the Turkish population is under 31 years old

 In the more locals neighborhoods of Istanbul (outside the old city) you will be pleasantly surprised by the dynamism, the energy that youth infuses to this city that never sleeps.
 Whether on the art, musical or culinary scenes, Istanbul will not leave you insensible.